-Everyone is talking about working out right now.
-But most aren’t talking about the fear of it.
-That’s right.
-A fear of the gym.
-Chances are, if you’re a complete beginner, you know what I’m talking about.
+Pretty soon everyone is going to be talking about resolutions and working out.
+It’s that time of year.
+But most won’t be talking about the fear of it.
+That’s right, a fear of the gym.
+If you’re a complete beginner, chances are, you know exactly what I’m talking about.

 “Where do I start?”
 “Where is all the equipment?”
 “Am I going to get in someone’s way?”
 “Am I going to look like a complete idiot?”

-Those are just some of the actual questions I had racing through my head.
-Didn’t matter if it was solo or with friends.
-Maybe those aren’t your concerns, but maybe some are.
-Or maybe you’re just nervous in general.
-It’s OK, it’s normal.
+Those were just some of the actual things I had racing through my head.
+It didn’t matter if it was solo or with friends.
+I was just so uncomfortable and felt out of place.

-Here are 10 tips for getting over the fear like I did so you can get down to body-transforming business.
+Hopefully these 10 tips will help you with getting over the fear like l did so you can get down to body-transforming business.

 1. Spend a day scoping out gyms

 If you’re going to be spending an hour per day in a place, you better be sure you like it.
 Take a day to check a few places out and talk to the owners.
 Feel them out.
 The people that manage or own the place really set the tone.
 If possible, go at peak hours (before work, lunch, immediately after work).
 This will allow you to see how busy the place actually gets.
 I went to four gyms in one day.
 Really put some consideration into their approach as well.
 Do you want group fitness classes?
 Do you like the idea of CrossFit?
 Mom and pop shop?
 Chain facility?
 They’ve all got very unique feels.